May 22nd, 2026

 How Do You Choose an Installer?

 Selecting the right installer is the important final step in the decision-making process.
-Screens can be a big expense and you want to be confident that they will stand the test of time once installed.
+Screens can be a big expense, and you want to be confident that they will stand the test of time once installed.
 Starting with a simple Google search is a great launching pad.
 This allows you to see how long a company has been in business, whether they hold relevant licensing for your State, photos of previous installations they’ve completed, as well as testimonials from previous customers.
 This easy step will help you to gauge how reputable a company is before allowing them to install your screens.

 If you’ve chosen to install a security product, it’s important to ensure that your installer is qualified to fit your security screens to Australian Standard AS 5040.
-This Standard outlines the minimum requirements for the installation of security windows and doors.
+This Standard outline the minimum requirements for the installation of security windows and doors.
 Keep in mind that if your security screens are not installed to AS 5040, this automatically relegates the security screens to barrier screens only.

-CommandeX dealers are the best in the business and are armed with the tools and experience needed to install your screens professionally and with the highest quality products available.
-For a free measure and quote from your local CommandeX dealer, fill out the online enquiry form or call us on 1300 720 838.
+For a free measure and quote from your local CommandeX dealer, fill out the online enquiry form or call us on 1300 720 838. |